steelkiwi/locust-bokeh-load-test/readme.md

 }
 ```

-To display this data on plots we'll create *plotter.py* file and put it to the  directory in which our *locustfile.py* is:
+To display this data on interactive plots we'll create *plotter.py* file, built on usage of python visualization library Bokeh, and put it to the  directory in which our *locustfile.py* is:

 ```python
 # plotter.py